FAQs - Academics

 Which majors are most popular?

-The top five majors typically are engineering, nursing, psychology, business administration and teaching with dual certification.
+The top five majors typically are engineering, nursing, business, education and biology/applied health sciences.

 Does Messiah College have an Honors Program?